 In response to the findings from the scoping phase in Year 1, we will co-design a capacity building programme with VCFSE organisations across C&M. The programme will stimulate leadership from the 9 local VCS umbrella organisations on addressing obesity, with a view to cascading materials and training down to smaller third sector partners and community hubs at local level.

-The work package is building capacity across the sector through development of the Why Weight Hub and delivery of our Why Weight to Talk training programme that will give community organisations the knowledge and skills to co-design interventions promoting healthier weight that are appropriate for local needs e.g. healthier cooking sessions held at community food pantries.
-The programme will also consider the challenges of food insecurity for low-income populations, the cost of living crisis, better access to fresh and healthier foods.
+The workstream is building capacity across the sector through development of the Why Weight Hub and delivery of our Why Weight to Talk training programme that will give community organisations the knowledge and skills to co-design interventions promoting healthier weight that are appropriate for local needs e.g. healthier cooking sessions held at community food pantries.
+The workstream is also consider the challenges of food insecurity for low-income populations, the cost of living crisis, better access to fresh and healthier foods.

 Councils have an opportunity to use their role as local planning authorities to the full, drawing on the legislative and regulatory provisions of the planning system and its specific applicability to key issues affecting prevalence of overweight and obesity such as the food environment.
 This is recognised in national policies including the National Planning Policy Framework (NPPF) and the National Design Guide 2021.